sweetim/count-fi/README.md

 - decrement
 - random (it could be increment or decrement)

-each time a user perform an action, the user can obtain a `CNTR` asset that you can use to change some settings of the smart contract
+each time a user perform an action, the user can obtain a `COUNT` coin that you can use in the dapp

 ### NFT

-the user will mint a NFT (digital token) whenever the counter reaches a certain value
+the user will mint a NFT (digital token) when the count reaches the mathematical sequences value

+### COUNT coin

+this coin will be used as an entry fee to perform action and it can be used to change the dapp theme settings